PlanQK/planqk-platform-docs/src/sdk-reference.md

 If the access token is not set or if it is invalid or has expired, an `InvalidAccessTokenError` is thrown.
 You need to generate a new token and login again.

+### Provider Access Token for IBM Backends
+To utilize IBM backends through the `PlanqkQiskitRuntimeService`, it is essential to supply your IBM API access token.
+This token can be obtained from either IBM Quantum or IBM Cloud.
+You should enter this token into your [Provider Access Token settings](https://platform.planqk.de/settings/backend-tokens).
+PlanQK utilizes this token to determine the backends you are authorized to access and to facilitate interaction with these backends.
+For accessing backends provided by IBM Quantum, you must input the specific "IBM Quantum" token.
+Similarly, for IBM Cloud backends, the "IBM Cloud" token is required.

 ### Example Usage

 ```python